Yiling-Huo/reading-notes/principles-of-cognitive-neuroscience-2nd/chapter-2.md

 E.g. simultaneous EEG and fMRI.
 Allows trial-to-trial analysis.

 E.g. linking functional imaging in healthy individuals with similar studies in lesion patients.

+> **Neuroimaging genomics**
+>
+> Variations in a gene or segment of DNA are called polymorphisms, and these genetic variations can be associated with a greater risk of various neurological and psychiatric disorders.
+The expression of genetic variations in the brain can be manifested in both structural and functional neuroimaging data.
+Neuroimaging genomics refers to the application of imaging technologies to investigate how these genes are expressed in the brain.
+>
+> E.g. using fMRI to investigate memory in individuals with varying degrees of risk for Alzheimers dementia.
+Alzheimer risk is associated with a gene APOE.
+During memory task, people with greater risk show greater activation in the hippocampus and other memory-related areas.
+>
+> There are also interest in the genetic influences on the transmitter systems involved in various cognitive functions.
+E.g. certain genetic alleles have been associated with greater levels of serotonin in key areas, and these individuals also show greater levels of anxiety in stress.
+>
+> There's a growing school of thought that many psychiatric clinical syndromes represent one end of a genetic spectrum of individual differences in specific traits.